About This Course

 Sociology is concerned with the study of the modern world, how it came into being, and the challenges and crises that it faces at local, national, and global levels.

-Our MA in Sociology at UCC will provide you with an opportunity to study advanced Sociological Concepts and Methods, and put your research interests into practice by enabling you to conduct your own sustained research project.
+Our MA in Sociology at UCC will provide you with an opportunity to study advanced sociological concepts and methods, and put your research interests into practice by enabling you to conduct your own sustained research project.

 Core Modules (20 credits)

-SC6608 Social and Sociological Theory (10 credits)
+• SC6608 Social and Sociological Theory (10 credits)

-SC6614 Sociological Methodology (10 credits)
+• SC6614 Sociological Methodology (10 credits)

-Course content
+Course Content

 You will note that a number of themes cut across all of the modules that we teach, reflecting the interests of staff members in the Department.
 One is a strong focus on power, the powerful, powerlessness, and marginalization.
 Another is on human rights and violence, whether that violence is self-directed, directed at others, or directed at the natural world.
-A third strand is seeking to understand the negative and often unanticipated costs that our economic and technological systems are now having on our world and societies.
-And a fourth is an examination of where, or in fact if, there are grounds for hope and optimism to be found in the massive Sociological shifts of the 21st century.
+A third strand seeks to understand the negative and often unanticipated costs that our economic and technological systems are now having on our world and societies.
+A fourth is an examination of where, or in fact if, there are grounds for hope and optimism to be found in the massive Sociological shifts of the 21st century.

 Finally, in addition to these advanced-level MA modules, our students are also free to audit (attend without credit) any undergraduate Sociology modules that they find interesting or relevant.
 MA students are furthermore eligible to attend the Economy and Society Summer School, which is a week-long Summer School that the Dept. runs for advanced Sociology students (please note the Summer school may not run every year).